-- (1) An unaccompanied child aged 15 years or more who has applied for international protection and been issued with a removal decision that has become enforceable may be ordered to reside in a specified reception centre and report to the centre one to four times a day instead of being detained, provided that the conditions for detaining a child laid down in section 122(1) are met.
+An unaccompanied child who has reached 15 years of age and who has applied for international protection and been issued with a removal decision that has become enforceable may be ordered to reside in a specified reception centre and report to the centre one to four times a day instead of being detained, provided that the conditions for detaining a child laid down in section 122, subsection 1 are met.
 When deciding on the number of reporting times, it is essential to ensure on the basis of individual assessment that the rights of the person on whom the residence obligation has been imposed are not restricted any more than necessary and that the purpose of the precautionary measure is achieved.
-The provisions of section 120a(4-5) apply to the reception centre and its personnel. - (2) A child on whom a child's residence obligation has been imposed must stay within the grounds of the reception centre.
-The authority which imposed the precautionary measure may, after consulting the director of the reception centre, grant the child permission to leave the grounds of the centre temporarily for important personal reasons. - (3) The child shall be released after one week from the start of the residence obligation at the latest.
-The child's residence obligation can be extended by no more than one week if this is necessary to ensure enforcement of the removal from the country. - (4) If the child does not comply with the residence obligation, he or she can be detained provided that the conditions laid down in section 122(1) and (3) are still met. - (5) The procedures laid down on decision-making and court proceedings concerning detention apply to imposition of a child's residence obligation.
+The provisions of section 120a, subsections 4-5 apply to the reception centre and its personnel.

+A child on whom a child's residence obligation has been imposed must stay within the grounds of the reception centre.
+The authority which imposed the precautionary measure may, after consulting the director of the reception centre, grant the child permission to leave the grounds of the centre temporarily for important personal reasons.

+The child shall be released after one week from the start of the residence obligation at the latest.
+The child's residence obligation can be extended by no more than one week if this is necessary to ensure enforcement of the removal from the country.

+If the child does not comply with the residence obligation, he or she can be detained provided that the conditions laid down in section 122, subsections 1 and 3 are still met.

+The procedures laid down on decision-making and court proceedings concerning detention apply to imposition of a child's residence obligation.